zhutoutoutousan/A-study-note-as-a-beginner/software/_log/log-SW_AWS.md

                 -  Q26
                    - Global secondary index -- an index with a hash and range key that can be different from those on the table.
                    - TODO: Store the concepts here
+                 - Q35
+                   - In DynamoDB, a secondary index is a data structure that contains a subset of attributes from a table, along with an alternate key to support Query operations.
              - RDS
                - Q20
+               - Q61
            -  Storage
               -  S3
                  -  Q2
+                 -  **Q33**
+              -  SimpleDB
+              -  AWS RRS
+                 -  Q68
            -  Notification
               -  SNS
+                 -  Q57
               -  SQS
                  -  Q3
                  -  Q5